Janus founder, John Quigley qualified as a Therapist in the early '90s. Since then he has been running a private and corporate practice.

 For many years, John has studied Neuroplasticity - the brain's ability to 're-wire' and adapt itself, he uses

-sensory integration issues - other techniques are based on very ancient martial arts within traditional Chinese medicine such as Tai Chi and Qi Gong.
+sensory integration issues.
+Aswell as the latest neuro-science research, many of these techniques draw on very ancient martial arts within Traditional Chinese Medicine, such as Tai Chi and Qi Gong.

 for learning mentors and teaching assistants, Inset Day training sessions, weekend courses for staff, and